sdss/kaiju/docs/sphinx/index.rst

-jaeger's documentation
+kaiju's documentation
 =======================

-This is the Sphinx documentation for the SDSS Python product jaeger.
+This is the Sphinx documentation for the SDSS Python product kaiju.

 Contents
 --------